Economy of Zambia: Electricity

 In 2019, Zambia generated a total of 15,013GWh of Energy.
 12,427GWh was Renewable and 2,586 GWh was non-renewable.
 Over 99% of the Renewable energy component was Hydro electricity.

 With a view to diversifying the power generation profile, Zambia increased its Solar Power generation Capacity in 2019.

 In March 2019, the 54MW Bangweulu Solar Power Station was commissioned.

 In May 2019, the 34MW Ngonye Solar Power Station was commissioned.

 In July 2022, the local National utility ZESCO, announced it had achieved an electricity generation surplus of about 1,156 MW.
 Zambia's national generation capacity stands at 3,456.8 MW versus a peak national demand of 2,300 MW.
 The surplus power is to be directed to service the power supply agreements for the export of 180 MW to Namibia and 100 MW to Zimbabwe.
-The exportation of 100MW electricity to Zimbabwe which is set to commence in August 2022 is under a five year contract with a condition precedent that ZESCO earns monthly income of US$6.3 million prior exporting to Zimbabwe.
+The exportation of 100MW electricity to Zimbabwe which is set to commence in August 2022 is under a five-year contract with a condition precedent that ZESCO earns monthly income of US$6.3 million prior exporting to Zimbabwe.

 The close of 2022 brought in some serious challenges to the Zambian economy, when low water levels at the Kariba Dam significantly impacted the 1080MW Kariba Hydro Power plant's output capacity and resulted in load shedding for businesses and residents across the country.
 This was compounded by the maintenance that was being carried out at the 300MW Maamba Coilleries Coal Fired Power Plant.

 In January 2023, Zambia signed a US$2 billion dollar MOU and Joint Development Agreement (JDA) with the United Arab Emirates for the development of 2000MW of Solar Power Projects.

+In April 2023, Zambia, through its state owned utility company ZESCO Limited, signed a ZMW 67 Billion (US$3.4 Billion) Power Purchase Agreement with Integrated Clean Energy Power Company of China to produce 2,400 Mega Watts of renewable energy.
+Implementation of the project is expected to be done in a phased manner with the first phase producing 600MW of solar energy distributed as one 300MW power plant in Central Province and another 300MW Power plant in Southern Province.
+The two 300MW solar power plants of phase one are expected to be connected to the National Grid by the end of 2024.